eclipse/repairnator/doc/scripts.md

 # Querying the database

-The current database contains a lot of interesting data, and below will be some examples of queries that will extract some of this data.
+The current database contains a lot of interesting data, and below there will be some examples of queries that will extract some of this data.
 The date is an example and may be replaced with dates you intend to look between.

 ## Number of builds with test-failures on travis